department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/my-va-redirect/UAT/conversation-guide.md

 - [ ] Note the device and browser

 ## 2. Understand expectation and next steps - 5 minutes
 *Make sure you have resumed recording!*

+### If redirect was not successful
+- ask user to click on My VA
+- go to task 3**

+### If redirect was successful

 Great!
 Tell me about where you’ve landed on the website.

 **For magnification users, if needed to evaluate two-column layout**:  Take a look around this page and talk to me about what you can do from here.

-You logged in from the homepage, and now you are seeing a page called My VA.
+- You logged in from the homepage, and now you are seeing a page called My VA.
 How does that line up with your expectations?

-Is there anything confusing about having logged in from the homepage and now seeing a page called My VA?
+- Is there anything confusing about having logged in from the homepage and now seeing a page called My VA?

-You mentioned you had recently logged into VA.gov to [what they shared during the warm up].
-Show me what you would do from here if you had come here today to do that same thing.
+*If user is LOA1*
+- What can you do on this page?
+- What would you do from here?
+- What would make this page more useful to you?

 ### Usability tasks
 - [ ] Do screen magnification users struggle with anything here?